joshbegley/nyt-latest/README.md

 `What do you think this image is saying?`\
 https://nytimes.com/2021/02/10/learning/shifting-shades.html?searchResultPosition=2

-**He Calls a Tie a ‘Colonial Noose.’
-New Zealand’s Parliament Calls It Mandatory.**\
+**He Calls It a ‘Colonial Noose.’
+Now Parliament Says It’s No Longer Mandatory.**\
-`Rawiri Waititi was kicked out of the chamber for refusing to wear a necktie.
-He cast his action as a marker of Indigenous resistance.`\
+`Rawiri Waititi, a Maori politician in New Zealand, was kicked out of the chamber for refusing to wear a tie as a marker of Indigenous resistance.`\
 https://nytimes.com/2021/02/10/world/asia/new-zealand-Rawiri-Waititi-tie.html?searchResultPosition=3

 **Word + Quiz: resplendent**\